 Differential treatment response will be evaluated for each participant.
 This will be accomplished by comparing each treatment head-to-head against the others with respect to asthma exacerbations, AACD and FEV1.
 One treatment will be deemed better than the other if the difference in the total amount of prednisone (or prednisone equivalent doses if alternative glucocorticoids are used) prescribed to control asthma symptoms is at least 180 mg.
 The value of 180 mg was chosen based on the protocol directed "prednisone burst" of prednisolone 60 mg/day for 2 days followed by 30 mg/day for 2 days, thus totaling 180 mg (children weighing less than 30 kg receive a lower standard dose; see following section).
-Or, if there is no difference with respect to prednisone use, one treatment will be deemed better than the other if the difference in AACD is at least 31 days.
+Or, if there is no difference in AACD is at least 31 days.
 Or, if there is are no differences with respect to exacerbations and AACD, one treatment will be deemed better than the other if the difference in FEV1 change is at least 5.0%.
 If there are no differences in exacerbations and AACD and FEV1, then the treatments will be deemed equivalent.
 After combining the results of the three head-to-head comparisons, the following 4 scenarios are possible: